 The Open University’s mission is to be open to people, places, methods and ideas.
-This is reflected in our research which has the same openness and global reach.
-Welcome to our research community where you will join approximately 1,000 postgraduate research students, at the state-of-the art research facilities on campus in Milton Keynes, online, or working in the University’s Affiliated Research Centres (ARCs) around the world.
-187 students were awarded research degrees by The Open University in the academic year 2013-14.
+This is reflected in its research which has the same openness and global reach.
+The research community comprises approximately 1,000 postgraduate research students, at the state-of-the art research facilities on campus in Milton Keynes, online, or working in the University’s Affiliated Research Centres (ARCs) around the world.
+187 students were awarded research degrees by The Open University in the academic year 2015-16.

 The Open University’s innovative research and development ranks in the top half of all UK universities.
 The University’s research influences national and international policy and practice, and enriches the lives of ordinary people around the world every day.

 In the Research Excellence Framework (REF) 2014, 72 percent of all Open University research submitted was graded as internationally excellent or world leading.
 In music, 94 percent of research was assessed as internationally excellent and above, ranking it 8th in the UK in its field.
 Assessment in the REF of the impact of research on society has shown that Open University research makes a substantial contribution to the economy, policy making and quality of life in the UK and across the globe.
 Examples of the outstanding impacts of Open University research include: